WORDS & PICTURES: Gareth E. Rees

 I love the mixture of the human and the natural on this part of the south coast.
 For instance, the way the outflow pipe juts from the beach in the same spot where a U-Boat used to lie.

 On tow from France to Scapa Flow in May 1919, U-118 broke loose and rolled toward the Sussex shoreline.
 French gunships gave chase, trying to break it up with heavy shelling, but as the submarine moved closer to Hastings, they were forced to stop and turn back.
 It settled on the beach in front of the Queen’s Hotel.
 It was a tourist attraction for the summer but they dismantled it in October.
 Most of it went for scrap.
-Other pieces were snatched as mementos and dispersed across the country, while some of the keel was left under the beachoutflow
+Other pieces were snatched as mementos and dispersed across the country, while some of the keel was left under the beach

 The buckled outflow pipe looks like a remnant of that old U-Boat’s torpedo tube trying to crawl out from under the shingle and return to sea.